had2020/Morse-Code-Code-Plus/README.md

 This project consists of the compiler for Morse Code Code Plus.
 In order to build across different operating systems upon differing CPU architectures, one can compile the Rust based compiler; then use it as a command line ulity to compile Morse Code Code Plus into corresponding Machine code.
-Otherwise you can just download the compiler from the releases.

 Step 1.)
 Clone/Download the source Repo
 ``` Bash